Samarah90/Google_DataAnalytics_BellaBeat_CaseStudy/README.md

 ggarrange(p2,p1+ stat_cor(p.accuracy = 0.001, r.accuracy = 0.01))
 ```
 ![8_daily steps, inactivity vs sleep](https://github.com/Samarah90/Google_DataAnalytics_BellaBeat_CaseStudy/assets/120459742/35421dfc-3bca-4e56-afca-54deab6f2a1a)
 It is clear that there is no relationship between daily steps taken and calories.
-However there is a negative corelation between total minutes asleep and sedentary minutes.
-Which means that according to this analysis of around 30 fitbit users, people who tends to sleep more are less inactive or vice versa.
-There are studies that confirm the lack of excercise or sedentary lifestyle with sleep issues(https://www.sleepfoundation.org/insomnia/exercise-and-insomnia#references-80044).
+However there is a significantl negative corelation between total minutes asleep and sedentary minutes with a negative r value of -0.6 and P < 0.001 .
+Which means that according to this analysis of around 30 fitbit users, people who tends to sleep less are more inactive or vice versa.
+There are studies that confirm the lack of excercise or sedentary lifestyle causing sleep issues(https://www.sleepfoundation.org/insomnia/exercise-and-insomnia#references-80044).
+### 4.5- Device usage